evmcnb/quartz/content/Pearls/Ovarian Tumours.md

 - Primary cytoreductive surgery - total abdominal hysterectomy, bilateral salpingo-oophorectomy, omentectomy
 - Followed by platinum based chemotherapy
 - Where primary debulking is unlikely, neoadjuvant chemotherapy is given first.

+Targeted therapies used for maintenance:
+- PARP-inhibitors – in patients with BRCA mutations
+- VEGF inhibitors – in selected patients with stage 4 disease